-Our Concussion Alliance community has found Craniosacral Therapy to be one of the most effective treatments that we've found for Post-Concussion Syndrome (PCS), with only a few treatments reducing symptoms and making a noticeable, positive difference.
+In terms of anecdotal evidence, the Concussion Alliance community has found Craniosacral Therapy to be one of the most effective treatments that we've found for persistent post-concussion symptoms.

 Craniosacral Therapy for Concussion Symptoms